Scientific: Sphaeralcea ambigua

 Watering: Little to none to keep compact, responds to irrigation with encourages luxuriant vegetative growth.

-Pruning: Head back severely in September through November in order to rejuvenate during the winter active growing season.
+Pruning: Head back severely to the ground anytime from September through November in order to rejuvenate during the winter active growing season.

 Propagation: Seeds germinate readily; softwood cutting are somewhat difficult to root.

-Additional comments: Will delightfully reseed in desert or drier landscapes.
-Locally, native globe mallow plants tend to have orange flowers.
+Additional comments: Globe mallow will delightfully reseed in desert or drier Phoenix landscape garden sites.
+Locally native globe mallow plants have orange flowers.
 The genus Sphaeralcea contains over 50 species of herbaceous perennials or small shrubs in arid zones of the new world; 16 of those species are native to Arizona.